WalletWasabi/WasabiDoc/docs/using-wasabi/PrivacyMode.md

 ---
 {
   "title": "Discreet Mode",
   "description": "A feature that hides sensitive and critical information from physical observers.
-Designed to allow user to post screenshots without having to worry about leaking private details of their wallet.
+Designed to allow the user to post screenshots without having to worry about leaking private details of their wallet.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---